13

 After the invention of smokeless gunpowder by French chemists in 1885, all countries with a developed weapons industry began to quickly develop new rifles.
 Using the design of the Belgian engineer Nagant and Russian army captain Mosin in 1891, a new weapon was born.
 Crudely made, but so reliable and durable with a sharp needle bayonet is a weapon that won WW2.

-Mosin-Nagant 1891/30 rifle
+Mosin-Nagant 1891/30

-Mosin-Nagant 1891/30 rifle
+Mosin-Nagant 1891/30

-Mosin-Nagant 1891/30 rifle
+Mosin-Nagant 1891/30

 • Date of Production: